Stop! Your Lease Extension in Coniston Could Be FREE

 If you are facing a significant premium because your lease in Coniston has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-It is generally considered that a residential leasehold with over one hundred years remaining is worth approximately the equivalent as a freehold.
-Where an further 90 years added to any lease with more than 30 years left, the property will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a property with over one hundred years remaining is worth roughly the equivalent as a freehold.
+Where an further 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for decades to come.

 Lender Requirement